SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

     attribute-list --> attribute | attribute ``,`` attribute-list
     attribute --> infix-attribute | resilience-attribute | in-out-attribute | auto-closure-attribute | no-return-attribute

+..
+Note:

+   Our grammar doesn't have empty terminals (no epsilon) so we need to make attribute-sequence actually contain something.
+   This means that instead of having "empty" as a possible expansion, attribute-sequence always appears as -OPT.

 Infix Attributes